MorphZG/python_learning/100_days_of_code/day_18/readme.txt

 - Packages used: turtle, colorgram
 - How to import third-party modules?
 How to read official documentation?
-- Damien Hirst, sold art piece (Antipyrylazo III) for 1,2 million pounds, will use turtle and colorgram to create similar graphics
+- Damien Hirst, sold art piece (Antipyrylazo III) for 1,2 million pounds.

+After first few assignments completed in exercise.py use colorgram to extract at least 10 colors from the image and store them as RGB tuples so turtle can use it for painting.
+Main assignment is to draw 10 by 10 rows of dots with every dot having size of 20 and spacing between them 50.

+#tags: readme